Tovana-AI/gpt-memory/README.md

 beliefs = memory_manager.get_beliefs(user_id=user_id)
 print(beliefs)  # Output: {"beliefs": "- Provide recommendations for products shipping to Paris"}
 ```

-## 🤔 Why GPT Memory?

-Current LLMs face significant limitations in their ability to learn and adapt from user-specific interactions over time.
-While LLMs excel at processing vast amounts of data, they struggle with ongoing personalization and context-aware learning.
-This gap restricts their ability to provide truly adaptive and evolving AI experiences.

-Our Memory manager aims to address these challenges by providing a comprehensive memory and belief management framework for AI agents.
-Its core concept revolves around converting experiences (events) into memories, which in turn shape beliefs.
-These beliefs then influence the agent's reasoning, responses, and actions.

-By simulating human-like memory processes, GPT Memory enables more personalized, adaptive, and context-aware AI interactions.
-This framework bridges the gap between static knowledge bases and dynamic, experience-based learning, allowing AI agents to evolve their understanding and behavior over time.

 ## 🏗️ Architecture
 <img width="663" alt="Screenshot 2024-08-21 at 9 04 07" src="https://github.com/user-attachments/assets/2bdfdaa8-e91c-45b0-b200-2e567daadc5d">